 The False Princess was so so much better than I expected.
 A really fun younger YA fantasy that reminded me of Ella Enchanted or The Goose Girl.
 Definitely recommended if you’re a fantasy fan.

 You know how tons of books say things like, “Perfect for fans of _______ and ________.”
 And how most of the time the only similarity is that the authors they reference write in English and the book you are holding are written in English?

-This book said it was perfect for fans of Gail Carson Levine (hello, Ella Enchanted, one of my favorite books ever) and Shannon Hale (whose books I think walk on water).
+The False Princess said it was perfect for fans of Gail Carson Levine (hello, Ella Enchanted, one of my favorite books ever) and Shannon Hale (whose books I think walk on water).
 I was dubious, to say the least.

 Nalia is the princess and only child of the king and queen.
 Except, on her sixteenth birthday, her parents reveal that she’s not the real princess.
 A prophecy was made about the real princess, foretelling her death before she reached sixteen, and so the real princess was sent away and Nalia – a name that isn’t even hers, but belongs to the real princess – has been put in her place unbeknownst to the entire kingdom, until the danger has passed.

 And now that the real Nalia is sixteen, safe from harm, she is returned to her rightful place and the false princess, whose true name is Sinda, is sent to a teeny town out in the kingdom to live with her one remaining relative, a frosty aunt who isn’t thrilled about suddenly being responsible for a teenager.